Climate change in Ghana: Water resources

-Expected decreases in water in the primary rivers basins providing fresh water for the country, Volta River, Bia River, and Tano River, could increase challenges in getting access to clean drinking water.
-The volume of water in the Volta Basin was predicted to have a 24% and 45% reduction in 2050 and 2100 respectively.
-The continuous reduction in precipitation and increasing evaporation rate has the potential to cause political tension in the region as Burkina Faso plans to draw water from Volta Basin.
+Expected decreases in water in the primary river basins providing fresh water for the country, Volta River, Bia River, and Tano River, could increase challenges in getting access to clean drinking water.
+The volume of water in the Volta Basin was predicted to have a 24% and 45% reduction in 2050 and 2100, respectively.
+The continuous decrease in precipitation and increasing evaporation rate has the potential to cause political tension in the region as Burkina Faso plans to draw water from the Volta Basin.